 Likewise, natural disasters have always threatened the wellbeing of communities, but these events are occurring more and more frequently in many parts of the world, and with greater strength than ever before.

 No matter how you look at it, there are more occasions warranting emergency notifications than there were ten years ago.
 Fortunately, as times change, attitudes and technology are keeping pace.
 We have reached a point where the best of systems can do more than just send an alert that notifies people.
-With automated technologies, the margin for human error is reduced and the power to not only send alerts but also give safety procedures to follow.
+With automated technologies, the margin for human error is reduced.

 A superior emergency communications solution will do more than just send out emergency text alerts; it will prepare administrators for every stage of a crisis while engineering as much human error out of the process as possible.
 Emergency notification systems that use automated technologies to their advantage are best positioned to accomplish this.